 The international airport of Heraklion (HER) is only 5 km from the center of town.
 The trip by bus can last from 10 to 20 minutes, depending on the traffic.
 Check here to learn how to reach the airport of Heraklion from the city center.

-Those planning to explore West Crete and to stay in the region of Chania, the international airport of Chania is the best option.
-This airport can also be a good choice if you’re staying in Rethymnon, 72 km away.
+For those planning to explore West Crete and to stay in the region of Chania, the international airport of Chania is the best option.
+This airport can also be a good choice if you’re staying in Rethymnon, 44 km away.

 Chania International Airport (CHQ) is 14 km from the center of town.
 It takes 15 minutes to reach the city center by car, and about half an hour by bus.